 Another guy threw the kitchen sink in his writing.
 He used every note and every quote he had.
 It was up to us to figure out what would be the lead, the sidebar and, perhaps, the notes.
 He was a good writer who could have really stood out if he'd been willing to make more choices.

 Which means that I am a typical professional writer.
-Sometimes I'll be 30 or 45 minutes ahead of time, but, usually, I'm fighting the clock and the editor in my head who is "looking over my shoulder."
+Sometimes I'll be 30 or 45 minutes ahead of time, but, usually, I'm fighting the clock and the editor in my head "looking over my shoulder."

 More EDITOR@WORK blog entries